Elon Musk's vow to hold on to Tesla stock fails to soothe investors

 "Musk looks rattled, vowing not to sell more stock and floating the idea of share buybacks.
 Short-sellers are firmly in control and there is a lot of hesitation by retail to buy this dip," said Edward Moya, senior market analyst at OANDA.

-(Reporting by Medha Singh, Srishti Achar and Chavi Mehta in Bengaluru; additional reporting by Nivedita Balu in Bengaluru; Editing by Devika Syamnath)
+(Reporting by Medha Singh, Srishti Achar, Chavi Mehta and Shubham Batra in Bengaluru, Chris Prentice in New York; Editing by Devika Syamnath)

 ((Medha.Singh@thomsonreuters.com; +91 80 6210 0592; Twitter: https://twitter.com/medhasinghs;))